Upsets happen every year in March Madness. Still, the 2012 NCAA Tournament is well on its way to being the wildest dance ever.

 - Lehigh’s 35.7% three-point field goal percentage didn’t even crack the nation’s top 100 during the regular season.

-- Before its miraculous upset of Duke, it’s most important to note that Lehigh held its own against other solid basketball programs throughout the season.
-Not only did the Mountain Hawks win two of three against the conference’s other powers (American and Bucknell), but Lehigh stayed close with three power conference programs, including two tournament teams – and all on the road.
+- Before its miraculous upset of Duke, it’s most important to note Lehigh held its own against other solid programs throughout the season.
+Not only did the Mountain Hawks win two of three against the conference’s other powers (American and Bucknell), but Lehigh stayed close with three power conference programs, including two tournament teams.
+All were road games, too.
 These three results jump to the forefront: A 78-73 loss to St. John’s on November 9th, a 86-77 loss to Iowa State on November 12th and most impressively, a 90-81 loss at Michigan State on December 22nd.

 Coack K likely didn’t need a warning from Tom Izzo, and Xavier won’t need it either on Sunday.